bothrs/open-source/CONTRIBUTING.md

 - The name field uses the @bothrs namespace. e.g., `@bothrs/<your-package-name>`
 - Your package.json has a `build`, `test` and `lint` script.

-> Note: If you want to have an example check out the `@bothrs/airtable` package.
+> Note: If you need an example check out the `@bothrs/airtable` package.

 ### React native package